Pure Land Herbs

 Today I no longer live as a nomad in a tent in the grasslands of Tibet, moving by yak with the seasons.
 But I am still a nomad, in heart and in body -- I am a modern nomad traveling by airplane all over the world rarely staying in one place for more than a week, teaching about the principles and practice of the healing science of Tibet.
 I call myself a 'farmer' of Tibetan Medicine, sowing the seeds of this tradition worldwide.
 Students and patients always ask me -- where can we get these unique Tibetan herbal medicines that I teach about?
 So I developed this line of herbal formulas based upon ancient recipes from Tibet’s traditional medical texts, using the most pure and organic, safe, food-grade herbs.

-The principle Tibetan Medical text states that the results of healing through Tibetan Medicine are two flowers and three fruits: The two flowers are good health and long life, while the three fruits are dharma (spirituality), wealth, and happiness.
+The principal Tibetan Medical text states that the results of healing through Tibetan Medicine are two flowers and three fruits: The two flowers are good health and long life, while the three fruits are dharma (spirituality), wealth, and happiness.
 All medical systems strive to promote health and longevity, but Tibetan Medicine recognizes that these things are difficult to achieve and do not have great meaning if one lacks spiritual fulfillment, the resources to live comfortably, and happiness in one’s heart and mind.
 My mother who was a great role model to me used to always say, ‘in the old days, life was so difficult but people were happy; today life is so easy, but people don’t find happiness.’
 One of my main goals as a doctor and teacher is to help people to find greater happiness in their minds and lives.
 For this reason, I chose to name the line of my Pure Land herbal formulas ‘Happy Herbs'.